AlbaFuster/Spatial-simulation-and-models-in-R-INLA/README.md

 The following variables are simulated for each scenario:

-(a) Abundance/catches: response variable measured in tons.
+(a) Biomass/catches: response variable measured in tons.

 b) Effort: quantitative and continuous explanatory variable, measuring the time during which the gear is active.

 c) Bathymetry: quantitative and continuous explanatory variable, measures depth in meters.

+Once the simulation was carried out, the models for scenario (1) random sampling has been adjusted.
+In this case, the following two blocks of models have been adjusted:

+I.  Models without zeros: the response variables catches and CPUE have been transformed by adding 0.1

+II.
+Models with zeros or hurdle models: zeros are modeled through a Bernouilli process.